moonbitlang/moonbit-course/course11/course_en.md

     let expression_ref : Ref[Parser[Expression]] = { val : Parser(fn{ _ => None }) }

     // atomic = Value / "(" expression ")"
-    let atomic =  // Utilize the reference for definition (lparen.and(ref(expression_ref)).and(rparen).map(fn { ((_, expr), _) => expr}))
+    let atomic =  // Use the reference for the definition (lparen.and(ref(expression_ref)).and(rparen).map(fn { ((_, expr), _) => expr}))
         .or(number)